A new program at Philadelphia College of Osteopathic Medicine (PCOM) helps first-year DO students acclimate to medical school.

 TISSUE facilitators also set up opportunities for incoming first-year students to bond and become better acquainted with each other before the school year started, which participants said was another benefit.

-“I think everyone is a little anxious about starting medical school,” said said Katherine (Kelly) Mulquin (DO ’21).
+“I think everyone is a little anxious about starting medical school,” said Katherine (Kelly) Mulquin (DO ’21).
 “One of the many positive benefits of TISSUE was the camaraderie that we developed with each other.
 The M2 leaders really encouraged us to bond and support one another.
 Having that support system in place before school started has helped make the transition so much easier.
 By the time I came back for orientation, it felt like home.”

 Going forward, the TISSUE facilitators will distribute surveys to participants at several times throughout the year to gauge perceived levels of anxiety, and compare them to anonymous surveys of students who didn’t go through the program.
 Drs.
 D’Angelo and McGuinness are planning to study whether the program has an effect on academic performance.